OpenTSLM/.github/profile/README.md

 **OpenTSLM: Time-Series Language Models for Reasoning over Multivariate Medical Text- and Time-Series Data**

-Since it's release, there have been people all around the globe building on our open-source models and implementations across academia, industry and hospitals.
-Peopke created models for automated ECG interpretation deployed inside of hospitals, monitoring of patients in the ICU, manufacturing and predictive maintenance applications, wearable data interpretation, and optimization of machines in the energy sector.
-This includes people across Stanford, Harvard, Dartmouth, NUS, ETH Zurich, KAIST, Seattle Children's Hospital, University of Zurich, as well as Google, Meta, Microsoft, and AWS.
+Since it's release, there have been people all around the globe building on the open-source models and implementations across academia, industry, and hospitals.
+TSLMs have been deployed in hospitals for automated ECG interpretation, ICU patient monitoring, and for manufacturing and predictive maintenance applications, wearable data interpretation, and machine optimization in the energy sector.
+Behind this group stand people across Stanford, Harvard, Dartmouth, NUS, ETH Zurich, KAIST, Seattle Children's Hospital, University of Zurich, as well as Google, Meta, Microsoft, and AWS.

 > [!IMPORTANT]